Back to Glossary

 Race Procedures

-A shakedown is a preliminary test drive of a race car to verify that all mechanical and electronic systems are functioning correctly before more intensive testing or competition.
+A shakedown is a preliminary test run of a race car conducted before official testing or competition to verify that all systems are working correctly and to identify any potential problems early.